 - queer & feminist theory

 He is also the co-author of the chapter, “Archiving Aesthetics of Protest: Documenting and Digitizing the Art of the March”, in Traganou (Ed.)
-Design and Political Dissent: Spaces, Objects, Materiality, forthcoming from Routledge.
+Design and Political Dissent: Spaces, Objects, Materiality.
 Other writings of his have been published in, or are forthcoming in the Canadian Journal of Communication, PUBLIC, and PLOT(S): Journal of Design Studies.

-As part of his artistic practice, he has performed an original creative nonfiction piece at Montreal’s Centaur Theatre, and his short film, “Swiping For Love”, has been screened at the DeSeve Cinema and at fliQs: Queer Film Nights.
+As part of his artistic practice, he has performed an original creative nonfiction piece at Montreal’s Centaur Theatre, and his short film, “Swiping For Love”, has been screened at the DeSeve Cinema, fliQs: Queer Film Nights, Colour Theory Shorts, and elsewhere.
 He is also the producer and co-host of Do The Kids Know, a podcast about race and media in Canada.